olamideokunnugaDS/pokemon-card-valuation/docs/technical_report.md

 ## 4. Market module: extrinsic market-state encoding

-**Feature engineering.** All temporal features are computed with a strict look-back constraint — for a transaction at time *t*, only transactions with `date_sold < t` are visible.
+**Feature engineering:** All temporal features are computed with a strict look-back constraint, for a transaction at time *t*, only transactions with `date_sold < t` are visible.
 Three families of features:

 - **Rolling statistics:** mean, median, std, and count of prior sale prices within 7/14/30-day windows, per card+grade
 - **Momentum:** change in rolling average price between adjacent windows